rduenasf/birding/docs/birds/blutit.md

 scientific_name: "Cyanistes caeruleus"
 order: "Passeriformes"
 family: "Paridae (Tits, Chickadees, and Titmice)"
 description: "Cyanistes caeruleus is a species of bird in the Paridae (Tits, Chickadees, and Titmice) family.
-It has been observed 2 times."
+It has been observed 2 times.
+It has been photographed."
 species_group: "Tits, Chickadees, and Titmice"
 species_code: "blutit"

 sidebar_position: 183
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Passeriformes
   - Paridae (Tits, Chickadees, and Titmice)
   - Tits, Chickadees, and Titmice
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---